 - Memcached - (pronounced memcache d).
 Again RAM is used to store data thereby speeding up database queries and API calls.
 It is most effective for sites that rely on repeated calls to the database, e.g. e-commerce sites where numerous products are sold.
 Cache flushing must be manually done.

 SuperCacher certainly helps with speed but I've personally found that proper page caching is much more effective.
-As a matter of fact, I always disabled SuperCacher on my Siteground sites in favor of WP Rocket) because I found it pretty ineffective.
+As a matter of fact, I always disabled SuperCacher on my Siteground sites (in favor of WP Rocket) because I found it pretty ineffective.

 On the next screen, activate Static Cache.